Rebel Heart: Release, leaks, and artwork

 In May 2014, photographer Mert Alas posted on his Instagram account that he was listening to a new Madonna album.
-Billboard clarified that she was still in the process of recording it in Los Angeles.
-They later posted a 50-second snippet of an instrumental which media claimed was from Madonna, but the sample was traced back to Dutch DJ Sander Kleinenberg and his song "We Are Superstars".
-Oseary confirmed that Madonna looked forward to a 2015 release date for the album.
-However, on November 28, 2014, two songs titled "Rebel Heart" and "Wash All Over Me" were leaked onto the Internet; the songs were taken down immediately, and Oseary tweeted asking for help finding the source of the leaks.
+Billboard clarified that she was still recording it in Los Angeles.
+They later posted a 50-second snippet of an instrumental which media outlets claimed was from Madonna, but the sample was traced back to Dutch DJ Sander Kleinenberg and his song "We Are Superstars".
+Oseary confirmed that Madonna was aiming for a 2015 release date for the album.
+However, on November 28, 2014, two songs titled "Rebel Heart" and "Wash All Over Me" leaked online; the songs were quickly taken down, and Oseary tweeted asking for help finding the source of the leaks.
 On December 17, 2014, thirteen songs were leaked, as well as artwork suggesting the album was to be named Iconic.
-An aggravated Madonna clarified that the songs were demo versions from earlier recordings; she described the leak as "artistic rape".
-The singer was criticized for referring to the hack as "terrorism", due to the then-recent Peshawar school massacre and the Sydney hostage crisis.
+Madonna clarified that the songs were demo versions from earlier recordings; she described the leak as "artistic rape".
+The singer was criticized for referring to the hack as "terrorism" because of the then-recent Peshawar school massacre and the Sydney hostage crisis.
 Madonna said in a Billboard interview that after the leak she and her team tried to trace it to the source, but ultimately decided to release the finished songs.
-Referring to the Sony Pictures hack, she was critical of the Internet and explained that the incident led to her securing her laptop and hard drives, and disabling the Wi-Fi.
+Referring to the Sony Pictures hack, she was critical of the internet and explained that the incident led to her securing her laptop and hard drives, and disabling the Wi-Fi.
 "I wanted to plan everything in advance.
 Release the single, shoot a video, start talking about my record.
 And you know, prepare for the release of the entire album and have everything set up just so...
 But we sort of were left with no choice", she added.

 Obviously there is a person, or a group of people behind this that were essentially terrorising me.
 I don't want to sound alarming, but certainly that's how I felt.
 It's one thing if someone comes into your house and steals a painting off your wall: that's also a violation, but, your work, as an artist, that's devastating [...]
 It was not a consensual agreement.
 I did not say 'hey, here's my music, and it's finished.'
 It was theft.

 — —Madonna talking about the leaks to Alexis Petridis of The Guardian.